Welcome to Quantify’s documentation!

-Quantify is a python based data acquisition platform focused on Quantum Computing and solid-state physics experiments.
-It is build on top of QCoDeS and is a spiritual successor of PycQED.
-Quantify currently consists of quantify-core and quantify-scheduler.
+Quantify is a Python-based data acquisition framework focused on Quantum Computing and solid-state physics experiments.
+The framework consists of quantify-core (git repo) and quantify-scheduler (git repo).
+It is built on top of QCoDeS and is a spiritual successor of PycQED.

-Take a look at the latest documentation for quantify-scheduler or use the switch in the bottom of left panel to read the documentation for older releases.
+Take a look at the latest documentation for quantify-scheduler or use the switch at the bottom of the left panel to read the documentation for older releases.
+Also see the latest documentation for quantify-core.

-Quantify-scheduler is maintained by The Quantify consortium consisting of Qblox and Orange Quantum Systems.
+For a general overview of Quantify and connecting to its open-source community, see quantify-os.org.
+Quantify is maintained by the Quantify Consortium consisting of Qblox and Orange Quantum Systems.

 The software is free to use under the conditions specified in the license.